Herman Bliden (1878 – 1932) and Family

 In South Africa, Herman and Rachel Malka had 3 more children: Fanny, Samuel, and Milly.

-Millie remembered that her father opened a drapery shop in Adderley Street.
+Millie remembered that her father opened a drapery shop on Adderley Street.
 She remembered living over their next shop on the corner of Long and Wald Streets.
 They then moved to a “double-storyered block of 5 houses.”

-On August 1, 1920, his beloved, oldest son, Isaac Oliver, died while attending medical school in Edinburgh, Scotland, where he is buried.
+On August 1, 1920, Herman’s beloved, oldest son, Isaac Oliver, died while attending medical school in Edinburgh, Scotland, where he is buried.
 He developed a Tetanus infection after surgery on his foot.
 The Tetanus vaccine did not exist until 1924.